arkency/posts/posts/2024-02-06-upcasting-events-in-railseventstore.md

 need to add or change a concept.
 Sometimes you'll need to remove a method or event produced by the aggregate.
 This was the case for us.

 Our goal was to remove an event from the system.
-To do that, we had to deal with the fact that this event is used in the aggregate stream.
+To do this, we had to deal with the fact that this event was in the aggregate stream.

 It's interesting how we got there.

 We started discussing how to implement a new business feature in the aforementioned model.
-After exchanging a few ideas it felt like it didn't belong in the aggregate itself.
+After tossing around a few ideas it felt like it didn't belong in the aggregate itself.
 We realized that it belonged in the application layer, which is responsible for handling different business use cases.
 It's often a dilemma that can arise.
 Where does this business logic go?
 The aggregate, the application layer that is responsible for the use cases?
 Somewhere else?
 From a code perspective, it's all about where to put this if statement.

+Have you ever experienced a similar conundrum? :wink:

 After some discussion, we decided to implement this feature in the application layer.
 But it felt hacky.
 Writing a few test cases helped us realize that the aggregate class has two methods that basically do the same thing, are presented the same way in the read model, but produce different events.

 Long story short, it turned out that our aggregate was a little too feature-driven.
-It was working fine, all the rules were being followed.
+It worked fine, all the business rules were respected.
+But it felt like it duplicated part of the business logic.

 Feature-driven design of an aggregate deserves its own blog post.
 It's not a bad place to start.
 Learning domain is a process.
-With new insights, you may need to adjust the model.
+With new insights, you may have to adjust the model.

-At the end of this somewhat long introduction, we realized that we had two events representing the same concept.
+Anyway.
+At the end, of this somewhat long introduction, we realized that we had two events representing the same concept.
 And we decided to remove one of them.

 Then the question remains.
 What to do with the events already in the stream?